We’re experimenting with VSCO photo filters to create cohesive and attention-grabbing social media content.

 ORLANDO, FL – July 23, 2017 – Traci Thompson of Orlando, Florida is joining a long line of breakthrough petrepreneurs out of Florida with her invention Kitty LitterBowl.
 Thompson resigned a 17-year career in office management after the onset of Fibromyalgia in 2007.
 She spends her days at home as a wife, cat mom, and part-time freelance resume writer.

 Fulltime RV living has been a goal of Thompson’s for many years, but one issue gave her pause about this lifestyle change…the “dreaded cat litter box.”
-The thought of trying to accommodate this critical item in a confined space, not to mention enduring the messes and bad odor, was a bit unsettling.
+Accommodating this critical pet product in her apartment was difficult and frustrating, and she couldn’t even imagine enduring the messes and bad odor in a motorhome.

 Thompson did extensive research specific to the issue, including a failed two-year attempt to toilet train her cats, only to come away dissatisfied.
 During her research, she also discovered that over 2,000,000 tons of cat litter ends up in U.S. landfills each year!

 “I got tired of dealing with stinky, unsanitary and bulky litter boxes and gave up on cat toilet training,” Thompson, said.
-So, she created a portable, space-saving and eco-friendly cat litter bowl, and soon realized that other cat owners who live in small living spaces would love this invention.
+So, she created a portable, space-saving and eco-friendly cat litter bowl, and soon realized that other cat owners would love this invention.

-In the following year, Traci developed a CAD model and prototype, applied for a patent and trademark, drafted a business plan, and created a website, social media pages and product demo video.
-“We saw a niche and filled it,” Thompson said.
-“And, we’ve used our Kitty LitterBowl prototype ever since we created it.”
+In the following year, Traci developed a CAD model and prototype, applied for a patent and trademark, drafted a business plan, and created a website, social media pages and a product demo video.
+“We’ve used our Kitty LitterBowl prototype ever since we created it.”
+Thompson said.

 Thompson isn’t the only petrepreneur out of Florida…